devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/08-directory-layout.md

 ![Basic Connection](https://github.com/devopstrainings/linux-basics-katakoda/raw/master/linux-cli-syntaxes/images/linux-vs-windows-file-structure.png)

-Unlike Windows, Linux is Command line based OS, So if you want to move from one directory to another directory we would be using
+Unlike Windows, Linux is Command line based OS, So if you want to move from one directory to another directory we would be using commands to get it done.